-Imperial College London, Dyson School of Design Engineering University of Udine
+Imperial College London, Dyson School of Design Engineering and University of Padova

-Michele Geronazzo is currently tenure-track Assistant Professor at the University of Udine and part of the coordination unit of the EU-H2020 project SONICOM at Imperial College London.
+Michele Geronazzo is currently an Associate Professor at the University of Padova and part of the coordination unit of the EU-H2020 project SONICOM at Imperial College London.
 He received his M.S. degree in Computer Engineering (2009) and his Ph.D. degree in Information &Communication Technologies (2014) from the University of Padova.
-Between 2014 and 2020, he has worked as a postdoctoral researcher at the University of Verona and Aalborg University Copenhagen in the fields of neurosciences and simulations of complex human-systems interactions.
-His main research interests involve binaural spatial audio modeling and synthesis, multimodal virtual/augmented reality, and sound in human-computer interaction.
+Between 2014 and 2021, he has worked as an Assistant Professor in Digital Media at the University of Udine, and a postdoctoral researcher at the University of Verona and Aalborg University Copenhagen in the fields of neurosciences and simulations of complex human-machine intra-actions.
+His main research interests involve binaural spatial audio modeling and synthesis, and sound in multimodal virtual/augmented reality.

 In SONICOM, he will focus on the plausibility of a real/virtual world auditory blending to create new interaction paradigms for Audio Augmented Reality with particular emphasis on a virtual prototyping approach for WP1-2.
 He also conceived the Listener Acoustic Personalization (LAP) challenge which is going to be launched within WP5.